neurodata/marp-poster-template/README.md

 ---
 ```

-- You should be able to automatically render youor poster file when by opening the preview pane to the side.
+- You should be able to automatically render your poster file when by opening the preview pane to the side.